Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 For example, if an employee’s salary is Rs.
 18,000 in April and increases to Rs.
 23,000 in June, they will continue to contribute to the ESI scheme and receive ESI benefits until September 30th.
 However, they will not be eligible for ESI coverage from October 1st onwards, as their salary exceeds the eligibility limit.

-This provision ensures that employees do not lose out on ESI benefits due to a sudden increase in salary.
+This provision ensures that employees do not lose out on ESI benefits due to a sudden salary increase.
 It also provides them with ample time to find alternative health insurance coverage if necessary.

 Period of Contribution